Woody Family Roots

 A link to the Woody Database is located at the end of the historical section below.

-This database contains over 5300 descendants of Henry, Thomas & William, sons of John Woody of Goochland, Virginia and
+This database contains about 6000 descendants of Henry, Thomas & William, sons of John Woody of Goochland, Virginia and

 may be quite useful in researching Woody atDNA matches found at FTDNA, Ancestry.com, GEDMatch & DNAGedcom.